tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-request.md

 weight: 10
 ---

 You can choose to receive a total payment or send your customers a detailed description of the sale.
-You can send your payment request via email or generate a link to share it in chat rooms or social networks.
+You can send your payment request via e-mail or generate a link to share it in chat rooms or social networks.
 Once your customer receives it, they can make the payment through our secure payment system.

 With the Payment Request, you have the following benefits:
-* Sell online regardless if you don't have a website using email, social networks or, message exchange platforms.
+* Sell online regardless if you don't have a website using e-mail, social networks or, message exchange platforms.
 * Offer several payment methods.
 * Discriminate the payments you receive so you can know who pays what and when.